MikeyBurkman/eggnog/README.md

 // By convention, we recommend having your init function separate.
-// The argument names match the last part of the names of the required dependencies function init(config, myService, express, fs, console) {
+// The argument names match the last part of the names of the required dependencies function init(config, myService, express, console) {
+  // Real code here that uses the above injected
   ...

   this.exports = {
     // This is what your module.exports would have originally been };